En Sushi – Brand New, Cheap & Affordable Sushi Joint in Town!

 The Pitan Tofu ($4.90) is also one of chef Kenneth’s signature dishes.
 Beneath the layer of creamy minced century egg lies soft and silken steamed tofu.
 There’s just something about this common, yet unique, pairing that gets me every time.

 The beef steak really was tender throughout.
-There wasn’t any stringy bits, and the texture of the beef was as smooth as sashimi!
+There weren’t any stringy bits, and the texture of the beef was as smooth as sashimi!

 With so many offerings at such affordable prices, En Sushi is definitely a great place for a Japanese meal.
 Furthermore, the restaurant is conveniently located along Prinsep Street, which is a stone’s throw away from Dhoby Ghaut MRT station!